astronomer/airflow-guides/guides/connections.md

 There are a couple of ways you can find what information needs to be provided for a particular connection type:

-- Search for the relevant provider in the [Astronomer Registry](https://registry.astronomer.io/), and click on the `Docs` button to find documentation for provider.
+- Search for the relevant provider in the [Astronomer Registry](https://registry.astronomer.io/), and click on the `Docs` button to find documentation for the provider.
 Most commonly used providers will have documentation on each of their associated `Connection types`.
 For example, you can find information on how to set up different connections to Azure on the [Connection Types page of the Azure provider](https://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/connections/index.html).
 - Check the documentation of the external tool you are connecting to and see if it offers guidance on how to authenticate.
 - Refer to the source code of the hook that is being used by your operator.

 For example, the `S3Hook`, which is part of the [Amazon provider](https://registry.astronomer.io/providers/amazon), requires a connection of the type `Amazon S3`.

 ## Define connections in the UI